sungkites/sungkites.github.io/_pages/about.md

   limit: 3
 ---

-I am Pengfeng Song, currently affiliated with Zhejiang Wanli University.
+Hi,I am Pengfeng Song, a faculty member at Zhejiang Wanli University, where I am engaged in teaching and research.

-My interests include artificial intelligence, machine learning, and applied research projects.
-This website collects my publications, research projects, and academic materials.
+Previously, I worked as a software engineer at Shanghai Pudong Development Bank, where I contributed to financial software development and data analysis.
+This experience shaped my interest in building reliable software systems and applying data-driven methods to real-world problems.

-I am currently updating this page with my recent papers and projects.
+My current interests include artificial intelligence, machine learning, software engineering, and applied research.
+This website collects my publications, research projects, technical work, and academic materials.